-Welcome to Nehemiah Pathways, initiatives we have taken upon ourselves to establish and grow as answers to pressing needs in our Springfield community.
-Scroll down to read more information about these four collective efforts: Flourishing Neighborhoods, Faith Community Crisis-Response Team, Streamline and Rise & Build Influence initiatives.
-Each initiative also shares how you can personally get involved in helping make an impact in Clark County.
-Thank you for partnering in prayer with us as progress in these areas of community development.
+Welcome to Nehemiah Pathways – initiatives established to enable us to engage in the most pressing needs in our Springfield community.
+Scroll down to read more information about these four collective efforts: Flourishing Neighborhoods, Faith Crisis-Response Team, Streamline/CarePortal, and Rise & Build Influence initiatives.
+Each initiative description also includes how you can personally get involved in helping the faith community make an impact in Clark County.
+Thank you for partnering in prayer with us around these areas of community transformation.

 As a part of this initiative, Nehemiah will blaze new trails in three main areas.